End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Method

 \section{Method}

-Our framework combines a differentiable optical encoder with a neural decoder for snapshot full-Stokes polarization imaging.
-The optical frontend is based on a $4f$ system with a trainable polarization-sensitive metasurface placed at the Fourier plane, and the computational backend is a U-Net that reconstructs the full-Stokes image cube from a single sensor measurement.
-To enable efficient end-to-end optimization, both the Fourier-plane metasurface and the metalenses are modeled through an MLP-based surrogate trained on full-wave electromagnetic simulations.
-In Section \ref{sec2.1}, we detail the design process of the MLP-based surrogate model for the metasurface and the metalenses, as shown in Fig. \ref{fig1}.
-In Sections \ref{sec2.2}-\ref{sec2.4}, we introduce the inverse design framework for full-Stokes polarization imaging, detailing its optical frontend, computational backend and the end-to-end optimization pipeline, as shown in Fig. \ref{fig2}.
-Notably, the optimization is performed in two stages, as shown in Table \ref{tab:stage_config}.
-In the first stage, a hybrid metasurface–refractive $4f$ system is optimized by jointly updating the metasurface geometry, the focal length, and the neural-network weights.
-In the second stage, the refractive lenses are replaced by two metalenses for further CMOS process compatibility and suitability for massive production, and the meta-optic $4f$ system is re-optimized by jointly updating the metalens geometries, the metasurface geometry, the free-space distances, and the neural-network weights.
+Our framework combines a differentiable encoder with a neural decoder for snapshot full-Stokes polarization imaging.
+The optical frontend is based on a single-layered polarization-sensitive metasurface, and the computational backend is a U-Net that reconstructs the full-Stokes image cube from a snapshot sensor measurement.
+The meta-optic layer is only $\approx 500$ $\mathrm{\mu}$m thick, far thinner than conventional optical systems with millimeter or centimeter scale sizes.
+To enable efficient end-to-end optimization, the metasurface is modeled through an MLP-based surrogate model trained on full-wave electromagnetic simulation results.
+The system is optimized by jointly updating the metasurface geometry, the object/image distances, and the neural-network weights.
+In Section \ref{sec2.1}, we detail the design process of the MLP-based surrogate model and the optical frontend within the proposed framework, as shown in \textbf{Figure \ref{fig1}} and \textbf{Figure \ref{fig2}}.
+In Sections \ref{sec2.2} and \ref{sec2.3}, we further detail the computational backend and the end-to-end optimization pipeline, as shown in Figure \ref{fig2}.